alpdogancelik/HungrieApp/mobile/README.md

-﻿# Munchies Mobile - Expo Router + Appwrite
+# Hungrie Mobile - Expo Router + Appwrite

 This app mirrors the `food_ordering-main` architecture: Expo Router, NativeWind, Zustand, and Appwrite helpers, packaged as a pure Expo project.